 To further inspect the model's behavior, we provide two types of explanations---local and global.
 For local explanations on a text sample, we display relevant features to each output class (Figure~\ref{fig:explanation_example}).
 We attribute scores using the LIME framework \citep{ribeiro2016should} and---to filter weak correlations---we highlight as relevant only tokens with a score above the threshold $\theta=0.1$.
 On the global side, we list the most influential unigrams for each output class.
 These can be inspected to extract insights about what keywords and patterns the model focuses on at the dataset level.
 For all 1-grams present in a dataset, their corresponding classification scores are calculated and the tokens with top scores are displayed on the page.

 Annotators can easily edit the highlighted tokens and send the updated explanation as feedback.
 We store the result---i.e. the highlighted relevant parts---and use them to fine-tune the adapter layers.
 Freezing all other model weights minimizes the computational effort of the feedback step.

 Regarding the fine-tuning procedure, directly using the highlighted feedback text for adapter fine-tuning causes significant losses in the original model performance.
-We propose to mix feedback with original samples to mitigate this effect, which allows effective feedback incorporation while reducing model forgetfulness.
-See \ref{sec:case_study} for more details.
+We propose to mix feedback with original samples to mitigate this effect, which allows effective feedback incorporation while reducing model forgetfulness (see \ref{sec:case_study} for more details).